Skip to content

 """

-Rotates an array by the angle, using interpolation.
+Rotates a square array by the angle, using interpolation.

 Parameters